Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 As you may already noticed, with Triplanar Mapping we have to do 6 more texture reads, which does affect performance substantially.
 I believe there are more efficient approaches to achieve the same thing, however, the simplicity of Triplanar Mapping makes it a decent solution for the time being.

-We can enhance the look of our world by using a color map, which we can sample across the whole mesh.

 ![colormap]({{ page.img_path }}colormap_spring.bmp)
 *Color map from EU4*

 ![no_colormap]({{ page.img_path }}no_color_map.png)
+_No color map applied_
+We can enhance the look of our world by using a color map, which we can sample across the whole mesh.

 ```cpp
 //stores the result in mat.albedo (vec4) and normal (vec3)